A New Leaf (film): Plot

-Henry Graham, a scion of a patrician New York family, spends months dodging his attorney's phone calls, but eventually is told that he has squandered his entire inheritance and is broke.
-Completely unequipped to provide for himself, he confesses his situation to his valet Harold, who suggests that Henry marry into wealth.
-Deciding to obtain and murder a wealthy wife, Henry wheedles a $50,000 loan from his avaricious uncle Harry to tide him over and finance his courtship.
-Henry has only six weeks to find a wealthy bride and repay the money or forfeit everything he owns (worth $500,000, primarily in his beloved art collection).
+Henry Graham, a scion of a patrician New York family, is told that he has squandered his inheritance and is broke.
+He confesses his situation to his valet Harold, who suggests that Henry marry into wealth.
+Deciding to obtain and murder a wealthy wife, Henry wheedles a $50,000 loan from his avaricious uncle Harry to finance his courtship.
+Henry has only six weeks to find a wealthy bride and repay the money or forfeit everything he owns.

-Desperation sets in as Henry's attempts to find a suitable mate fail.
-With only days remaining, he meets the answer to his prayers: clumsy, painfully shy, immensely wealthy Henrietta Lowell, a botany professor with no family.
+With days remaining, he meets the answer to his prayers: clumsy, painfully shy, immensely wealthy Henrietta Lowell, a botany professor with no family.
 After she embarrasses herself by spilling tea on the carpet at a society party, he defends her and offers her a ride home; he feigns interest in her work, and she tells him that her greatest ambition is to discover a new plant species and name it after herself.
 They agree to be married within the week.

-Henrietta's suspicious lawyer Andy McPherson (who has ambitions of marrying Henrietta himself) opposes the union, however, and plots with Harry to frustrate the marriage plans.
+Henrietta's suspicious lawyer Andy McPherson opposes the union, however, and plots with Harry to frustrate the marriage plans.
 The good-natured Henrietta is so guileless that McPherson's manipulations backfire.
-When McPherson tells her about the $50,000 loan and the six-week deadline, Henry "reluctantly discloses" that he had intended to settle his debts before ending his life, but that meeting Henrietta has made life worth living.
-When Andy points out that friends will believe that Henry is marrying her for her money, Henrietta declares that Henry's debts will be paid before their marriage, and that he will be given unlimited access to her bank account—in her eyes, making him financially independent takes away mercenary motives.
+When McPherson tells her about the $50,000 loan and the six-week deadline, Henry "reluctantly discloses" that he had intended to settle his debts before ending his life but that meeting Henrietta has made life worth living.
+When Andy points out that friends will believe that Henry is marrying her for her money, Henrietta declares that Henry's debts will be paid before their marriage and that he will be given unlimited access to her bank account.
 To Andy's exasperation, Henrietta marries Henry.
 On their honeymoon in the Caribbean, Henrietta discovers what may be an unknown species of fern.